 “You must believe in yourself as a strategic partner.
 HR is now bound by all kinds of legislation that is applied to people and there’s far more than ever before so you have to be the expert because you’re responsible for all of the people and you have to navigate your way through that minefield – analyze and interpret data, review legislation and generally stay on top of it all and one step ahead.”

 Having a balanced view of the role is also important, said Beaumont.

-“It’s 50% business and 50% people.
+“It’s 50 per cent business and 50 per cent people.
 You are a business leader as well as a function leader.
 You can’t be a spectator, you must get involved.
 You are a business leader first so you’ve got to get to know the business – the vision, strategic direction, who your competitors and customers are – you’ve got to have a very global, holistic view.

 “You must look at it from that business leader perspective and then secondly as a function leader.
-What are the issues facing the organisation?
-And as a function leader, how is HR going to deliver the services and practises that support the business strategy?”
+What are the issues facing the organization?
+And as a function leader, how is HR going to deliver the services and practices that support the business strategy?”

 A commitment to making the CEO look good is a great strategy, she said.

 “It’s a way to earn the trust and respect of the CEO and you’ve got to be able to deliver on that promise.
 The whole process for HR is to make people feel good about their contribution to the business.
 That’s about getting the right people, creating and developing the right team and then helping those people to work to the purpose they believe in.

 “To be successful, you’ve got to surround people with more good people.
 You’ve got to create that cross-functional capacity, encourage high performance and accountability.”

 - Believe in yourself as a strategic partner

 - Take a balanced, holistic view of your role